Oscar-Ivs/mintkit-hub/README.md

 - As a business owner, I want to create and edit my storefront details (name, description, contact info, logo) so that my customers see accurate, professional information about my business.
 - As a business owner, I want to subscribe to MintKit Hub using Stripe so that I can unlock access to the MintKit app and its digital product tools.
 - As a business owner, I want to see my current subscription status (plan, renewal date, active/inactive) on my dashboard so that I know whether I still have access to MintKit features.
-- As a business owner, I want a clear link from my dashboard to open the MintKit app so that I can quickly start creating or managing gift cards, tickets, and vouchers.
+- As a business owner, I want a dedicated **Studio** tab so that I always know where to go to open the MintKit app and manage my digital products.

 #### Customer